ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 | | | | |
 MovingMarkerTracking|Uses Vuforia Vusion which combines ARCore and Vuforias advanced marker tracking.
 This combination allows for 6DOF marker tracking in a limited area in front of the camera.
 The marker can be found [here](https://github.com/ChristophGeske/ARCoreInsideOutTrackingGearVr/blob/master/MovingMarkerTracking/King.jpg).
 Simply open the marker on your pc screen or print it on paper and look at it through the camera when the app is running.|All GearVR capable devices, (S6 and S7 with low tracking quality)|GearVR|

 # Installation on Cardboard:

-Works best with daydream ready phones but it also works with all other phone who support ARCore.
-The quality depends on the phone sensors which are generally better in Daydream ready phones.
+Works with all phone who support ARCore.
 Just download the BoxyRoomCardboard.apk or the VikingVillageCardboard.apk (Seurat) and install.
-Also install Google ARCore from the Play Store.

 <p align="center">
 <a href="https://youtu.be/EFglp19C8tg"><img width="550" height="300" src="https://user-images.githubusercontent.com/12700187/42138751-a815c4d4-7d82-11e8-90d9-ac537b67ce7b.jpg"></a>